waltermas-gitter/wjekyll/about.markdown

 title: About
 permalink: /about/
 ---
+{% comment %}

-This is the base Jekyll theme.
+This is the base **Jekyll** theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /